Inventory, lb : 6.17

 Curry leaves, botanically classified as Murraya koenigii, grow on a deciduous tree that can mature to 2-5 meters in height and are part of the Rutaceae family along with citrus and rue.
 Also known as Karieppilai, Karivepaaku, Kari Patta, and Sweet neem leaves, Curry leaves thrive in tropical and subtropical climates and should not be confused with curry powder.
 Curry leaves are a fresh herb that comes from the curry tree, while curry powder is a spice mix of seeds, spices, and herbs that have a different flavor altogether.
 Curry leaves should also not be mistaken for the curry plant, Helichrysum italicum, as it is unrelated.

-Curry leaves provide vitamin A, vitamin B, minerals and carbohydrates, proteins, amino acids and alkloids.
+Curry leaves provide vitamin A, vitamin B, minerals, amino acids, and alkaloids.

 Recipes that include Curry Leaves.
 One is easiest, three is harder.

-People have spotted Curry Leaves using the Specialty Produce app for iPhone and Android.
+People have shared Curry Leaves using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.